giellalt/lang-olo/olo.md

 ## src-fst-morphology-affixes-prefixes.lexc.md

 Prefixes
-Prefixes in the Livvi language are bound to beginning of other words.
+Prefixes in the Livvi Karelian language are bound to beginning of other words.

 * * *